 Research shows that the 5 categories of service issues below are responsible for 80% of the quality issues that drive unnecessary costs-to-serve.
-When you improve quality and solve them for good, you’ll see impact in every area of your business:
+When you improve quality and solve them for good, you’ll see an impact in every area of your business:

-I recently purchased an online training program from an Inc 500 company, and purchased one of their more comprehensive service offerings just a month or two later.
+I recently purchased an online training program from an Inc 500 company and purchased one of their more comprehensive service offerings just a month or two later.
 Later, I found out that what I’d already purchased was included with the new program.
 I had not accessed my original purchase, so I asked for a refund rather than pay for the same thing twice.
 Despite repeated and escalated requests, the same answer came back: no refunds after 30 days.
-The company had not incurred any costs of shipping or service; as I customer I had not received any benefit from the initial purchase.
+The company had not incurred any costs of shipping or service.
+As a customer, I had not received any benefit from the initial purchase.

 This was an example of policy and procedure trumping common sense, and it left a very bad taste in my mouth.
 There’s nothing wrong with the product quality – it’s terrific.
 But the sense of a major company behaving cheaply and unfairly is an empathy issue that hasn’t been resolved.
 They’ve harmed the long-term relationship for the sake of a small, short-term gain.

 Work the 80-20 Rule

-You can waste a lot of time trying to get everything perfect or you can have significant impact when you work the 80-20 rule and focus on what customers are really noticing and objecting to.
+You can waste a lot of time trying to get everything perfect or you can have a significant impact when you work the 80-20 rule and focus on what customers are really noticing and objecting to.
 The good news is that most are self-inflicted wounds — areas where a failure by the company has caused the problem – and that means it’s within your control to take action!
 Download this 3-part complimentary video series and share it with your team to help you take action.